 “It is growing faster than our core business, and we’re pleased with that,” said Booking Holdings CEO Glenn Fogel.

-Booking.com is still primarily a platform for booking Hotel/Holiday apartment-style accommodation, whereas the core of Airbnb’s listings are still from small-time homeowners looking to monetize their properties.
+Booking.com is still primarily a platform for booking Hotel/Holiday apartment-style accommodation, whereas the core of Airbnb’s listings is still from small-time homeowners looking to monetize their properties.

 And it’s beginning to heat up!

 Did you know that it’s possible to list your property on more than one platform?

 Well, if you’re a Smartbnb user, this process is actually really easy.

 In fact, we currently offer direct integrations with some of the biggest competitors for Airbnb, so you can list your property on multiple platforms — and expose your property to a much bigger audience — and manage the whole thing in one place.

 And, because the integrations are seamlessly updated (in real-time), you’ll never run into the problem of double bookings like you would if you were to attempt this manually.